constant-flow/raspberry-pack/Readme.md

 - Raspberry-Pack is designed for use with [Raspberry Pi](http://www.raspberrypi.org) version 1-4

-## The step by step wizard guides you through the installation process:
+## The step by step wizard guides you through the installation process

 - download raspbian image
 - select package